 - More than 566 million people use the internet today and are expected to reach 627 Million at the end of 2019.
 Digital adoption mostly propelled by Rural India which registered a growth of 35%.
 (Source: ET)

-- Government is considering the mandatory setting up of QR code based payment system at all shops in India.
+- The government is considering the mandatory setting up of the QR code-based payment system at all shops in India.
 (Source: ET)

-- The number of people who uses Digital Payment systems at least once in a month grows to 100 Million.
+- The number of people who use Digital Payment systems at least once in a month grows to 100 Million.
 (Source: ET)

 Benefits of Digital Payments

 Digital payments are the future of India’s payment system.
-Cost of running an ATM is very high & risky.
-Banks may also stop setting up new ATMs in the future and many ATM location may be phased out within the next few years.
+The cost of running an ATM is very high & risky.
+Banks may also stop setting up new ATMs in the future and many ATM locations may be phased out within the next few years.
 As for customers, you have to pay charges, if ATM uses limit exceed by 3 times in a month.
 Therefore, the best alternative is Digital Payments.